kelsien/datagovernancepatterns/README.md

 This is what this library presents, in relation to IPFS.
 The aim of this library is to demonstrate how people can compose technical protocols and social patterns into complex, socio-technical systems that are resilient for those that use them.

 # How to Contribute

+Contributors can '[open an issue](https://github.com/kelsien/datagovernancepatterns/issues)' to submit a pattern or add comments to comment or add context to an existing pattern.

 Click 'open an issue'.
 A pattern submission is considered 'complete' when it in the following format:

 Title: